Sanctuary: Making your Home a Haven

 2. Your children's home is their sanctuary.

 That means all household members treat each other respectfully, and no violence, physical or verbal, is tolerated, including between children.
 Click here for ideas on how to stop your kids from fighting with each other.

 Home needs to be low-pressure time, not performance time.
 Of course, all children need to be contributing members of the household.
 But they also need plenty of time to chill out.
 Try not to swamp them with too many obligations on top of homework, basic chores, music practice, religious studies, etc. Teenagers, especially, are usually under tremendous stress.

 You know the Baby Self.
 It's that part of your child that emerges in the form of regression when your child has been coping with lots of "grown-up" demands.
-All day they work hard to hold it together at preschool.
+All day they work hard to hold it together at school.
 When you show up, you evoke the baby self simply by being their parent.
 They fall apart.
 They whine, or at least act a bit childish.

 My advice is to allow young children to indulge their "Baby Selves" at home when possible.
 You can expect tantrums or tears or whining after a long day at preschool, or after that first sleepover, or after the school play she worked so hard on, or simply on Friday afternoon after a pressured week.
 All children have to work hard to perform a high percentage of the time, from sitting still at school to negotiating with friends to picking off that runner at first base.
 They all need a chance to let the "Baby Self” emerge without being ridiculed.

 And while it sometimes seems as if they'll be babies forever, their Baby Selves will disappear sooner than you can imagine, along with your car keys.

 Kids need to know what to expect.
 Imagine yourself sitting working on a project when your spouse unexpectedly tells you it’s time for a visit to the inlaws.
 Children often feel like they have little control over their lives; exacerbating that by springing schedule changes on them invariably creates resistance.
 Structure also keeps things more organized, eliminating the stress of constant last-minute searches for things.
 Click here for more on creating family routines and structure.

 One oncologist I know has peaceful music, or waterfalls, in every room of his house.
 He cites numerous studies proving that peaceful sounds offers nourishment to the immune system as well as the soul.

-Regarding traffic, you might find it interesting that seeing eye dogs who live in cities have shorter lives because of the noise stress.
+Regarding traffic, you might find it interesting that seeing eye dogs who live in cities have shorter lives because of stressful noise levels.
 Anything you can do to minimize traffic sounds will protect your family physically and emotionally.